drj11/pypng/README.md

 ### Release (Not yet released)

 Support for earlier versions of Python is dropped in order to simplify the code.
-From the 2.x series only Python 2.7 is supported.
+From the 2.x series only Python 2.6 and 2.7 are supported.
 From the Python 3.x series all versions from 3.2 onward are supported.